Greater Wichita Partnership > About > Priorities > Quality of Place

 A Distinctive Region

 Developing a distinctive region is critical to attracting talent, visitors, and economic growth.
-The Greater Wichita Partnership, working in collaborate with public and private partners and through invitations to collaboration with the general public, provides leadership and staff support to define community visions and plans.
+The Greater Wichita Partnership, working in collaboration with public and private partners and through invitations to collaborate with the general public, provides leadership and staff support to define community visions and plans.

 In 2018, the Partnership team assisted in the regional visioning and action planning process, Project Wichita.
 With most people in the region believing it is important to change and grow to keep the next generation in our region, the Project Wichita plan offers a clarifying call to propel the region forward and hold each other accountable for how we achieve this goal.

 In response to the recommendations from Project Wichita and the Century II Citizens Advisory Committee, community organizations stepped forward in 2019 to take the next step and create a comprehensive master plan and vision that connects projects on both banks of the Arkansas River.
-The Riverfront Legacy Master Planning process was initiated and is currently pending adoption.
+The Riverfront Legacy Master Planning process was paused in 2020 and will be re-engaged when appropriate.
+The Coalition will be taking deliberate steps to identify how markets are responding from COVID-19, in order to ensure the plan makes economic sense.

 - Discover Project Wichita’s bold vision and progress to date.
 The 10-year regional vision and action plan identifies five focus areas: talent, lifelong learning, economic prosperity, strong communities and neighborhoods, and quality of place.
 Since the final report was released in late 2018, significant progress has been made in each of the focus areas.